-76. Police officers may request authorised persons to take charge of persons apprehended under the Mental Health Act, at lock-ups
+76. Police officers may request authorised persons to take charge of persons apprehended under the Mental Health Act who are at lock-ups

 A police officer who has the custody of a person apprehended under the Mental Health Act may request an authorised person to take charge of the apprehended person at a lock-up (but if the authorised person is a contract worker, the lock-up must be one that is managed under the relevant contract) for the purpose of holding the apprehended person at the lock-up while arrangements are made for a police officer to take the apprehended person to a place under the Mental Health Act 1996.